mdsitton/cubix-cpp/README.md

 * OpenGL 3.3 based rendering
 * freetype2 based font rendering
   * Will need a texture atlas
+* Look into Harfbuzz?
 * For a UI system I really need to study up on various "Modern" UI systems.
     * Reach into the horidness of JavaScript frameworks for insperation.
     * look at Qt 5 as an example.
     * WPF (Windows Presentation Foundation) API's my be good to study.
     * I really need to iterate on this and figure out what works the best.
       *  Mainly cause i haven't before.
         * To do this right, i need to have a well abstracted 2D rendering API so i can move quickly.
 * I have been reading through Game Programming Patterns, I would like to apply much of the content presented there to this project as well.